jaredheddinger/midiVisualizer/README.md

 An 'n' will return the user to the previous options.

-#### Edit
+### Edit

 **TODO**

-The 'e' command will let the user edit the specfied event.
+The 'e' command will let the user edit the specfied event, after a search.

 ### Sequential Print
 The 'p' command will print out the entire file's contents - organized first by tick location then track.